 The technology sector was significantly weaker this quarter, however, and our holdings were no exception.
 This was mostly due to post-DeepSeek concerns that Western companies might be over-investing in chips for AI development and some signs that corporate customers may be tapping the brakes on their cloud-computing and software spending.
-This hurt our holdings in customer relationship management platform developer Salesforce, IT helpdesk portal ServiceNow, AI chip designer Nvidia and business office tools titan Microsoft.
+This hurt our holdings in Google parent Alphabet, customer relationship management platform developer Salesforce, AI chip designer Nvidia, business office tools titan Microsoft and e-commerce and cloud-computing company Amazon.
 We kept discipline last year and took profits in these investments as their strong performance increased their size relative to our portfolio.
 Keeping them in check helped limit the impact of the industry-wide sell-off, compared with if we had held the same amount as the global equity index.